Gordo Banks Pangas Most Frequently Asked Questions

 - Watch, Alarm Clock

 - Various snacks to enjoy while fishing – inside your ice chest

 Our guides do not speak fluent English but do know some words and phrases.
 They have lived in this area all of their lives and are skilled fishermen who give their best effort to make your day enjoyable.

 Are the pangas equipped with VHF radios?

-Yes, all of our charters are equipped with VHF radios for safety as well as fishing information.
+Yes, all of our charters are equipped with VHF radios for safety.